 The IRS isn’t just going to take your word for it, though.
 So, be sure to track your business expenses diligently and provide accurate record keeping.

 Also, don’t forget you can write off all the startup costs it took to create your business.
 There are generally considered capital expenses.
 So, you can’t deduct them as you would normal operational business expenses.

 You can find detailed instructions on how to determine the amount of your net operating loss here.
-You can then carry that loss back by filing an application for a refund or amend returns for previous years.

 You already know how costly health insurance can be.
 Thankfully, you can still deduct some of those costs for yourself, your spouse and your dependents.
 Remember, you can only use the self-employed health insurance deduction if your business earns a profit.
 If the company doesn’t earn money or has a loss, you can’t get this deduction.